-Check x yes if any ICJR Program-funded staff wer or if ICJR Program funds were used to dir Yes-answer questions 24-25 No-skip to C7 ries listed
+Check yes if any ICJR Program-funded staff were part of a specialized unit in any of the categories listed below or if ICJR Program funds were used to directly support a specialized unit.

+- Yes-answer questions 24-25 - No-skip to C7

-prose dome if that cialized unit is a centralized or coordinate cutors, probation officers, or judges or othestic violence, dating violence, and/or stalt person is partially funded by your ICJR Program funds for specialized (Check all that apply for the current reports ner court person king cases.
-A sp rogram grant. ed units nel responsible for handling se xual assault,
+A specialized unit is a centralized or coordinated group, unit, or dedicated staff of police officers, prosecutors, probation officers, or judges or other court personnel responsible for handling sexual assault, domestic violence, dating violence, and/or stalking cases.
+A specialized unit may consist of one person, even if that person is partially funded by your ICJR Program grant.

+24. Use of ICJR Program funds for specialized units

+(Check all that apply for the current reporting period.)

 Law enforcement Prosecution Court Probation or parole

 Develop a new unit

 Support, expand, or coordinate an existing unit

 Train a specialized unit

 Other (specify):

-Victimizations addressed by ICJR-funder (Check all victimizations addressed by you ır specialized ur rrent reporting period.)
+25. Victimizations addressed by ICJR-funded specialized units

+(Check all victimizations addressed by your specialized unit during the current reporting period.)

-Law enforcement Prosecution Court or parole
+Law enforcement Prosecution Court Probation or parole

 Sexual assault

 Domestic violence/dating violence

 Stalking